minerllabs/baselines/general/chainerrl/README.md

 # MineRL Competition's baseline implementation with ChainerRL

 **Note**:
-For experitments, we used **MineRL v0.2.3** which is the latest as of September 11, 2019.
+For experiments of DDDQN/Rainbow/PPO, we used **MineRL v0.1.18** which is the latest as of July 9, 2019.
+For experiments of BC/GAIL, we used **MineRL v0.2.3**.

 This repository contains a set of baselines implementations to help you get started with the [MineRL](https://github.com/minerllabs/minerl) competition.
 These implementations were adapted from  [ChainerRL](https://github.com/chainer/chainerrl) and use [Chainer](https://chainer.org/).